d-mariano/DeltaFountains/README.md

 ####By: Dave Mariano
 ---

 Before building this delta robot, I built a delta 3D printer based off of the [Kossel](http://reprap.org/wiki/Kossel) design.
 In fact, it was to be a miniature version of the Kossel, a Kossel Mini.
 I ordered a kit from [Mixshop](http://mixshop.com/index.php?main_page=product_info&cPath=59&products_id=220) and assembled it.
 They actually call it the [Kossel Mini X](https://www.mixshop.com/docs/product/kossel).
 Based off this experience, I was able to create a similar delta robot, but even smaller and not a printer.
 This eliminated several build steps.
-I will provide a list of categories required to build the Delta Laser robot, they will be linked to Mixshop's updated build instructions.
-These categories do not describe all steps to build a 3D printer.
+I will provide a list of categories required to build the Delta Laser robot.
+These categoires are linked to Mixshop's updated build instructions, so you will need to click on them.
+These categories alone do not describe all steps to build a 3D printer.
 If you want to try and build an actual 3D printer, then you should do some reserach [here](http://reprap.org/wiki/RepRap_Options#Models), pick a model that best suits you, and then decide if you want to purchase a kit or purchase materials separately.
 Some kits provide more work than others, in building and in calibrating; do your research.
 The one I assembled was quite challenging, I enjoyed the process.
 You should also consider the licenses used, they are listed under each model on the page I linked.
 The Kossel is protected under the [GPL](http://reprap.org/wiki/GPL).

+####Optional
+   The aluminum extrusions for my delta robot are cut to fit two bottom frames.
+The reason I have two bottom frames is because one is used to hold the motors, being the top one, and the other will act as a chassis extension to hold the RAMPS and Arduino within.
+This is not entirely necessary, but recommended.
+If you choose this route, continue normally to the Requirements section.
+If you do not choose this route, consider the following:
+   * The 3 long alluminum pieces described below will only have to be 9 and 7/16 inches, not 11 and 7/16 inches.
+   * The amount of T-nuts and M3/M5 12mm socketed cap screws can be reduced by 30, so now you only need 60.
+   * I advise to still stick with 90 T-Nuts and socketed cap screws; they are handy for future attachments.
+   * You will only need one set of 3 bottom frame 3D printed pieces, not 6.
+   * The laser cut baseplate described will not be needed to hold a board, but would still act as a nice base anyway.

 ####Requirements
 * 3x Stepper Motors, Nema 17 1.8° 2A
 * 3x 20mm x 20mm x 11.4375(11 and 7/16)inch Aluminum Extrusions
 * 12x 20mm x 20mm x 5.25inch Aluminum Extrusions (5.5" length is probably what I should have cut, try that first)
 * 90x M3 or M5 T-Nuts (You might have trouble finding same size T-nuts, they must at least be M3)
-* 90x M3 or M5 12mm Socketed Cap Screws (Depending on the T-Nuts you found)
+* 90x M3 or M5 12mm Socketed Cap Screws (Size here depends on the T-Nuts you found)
 * 9x M8 12mm Socketed Cap Screws
 * 27x M8 Hex Nuts
 * More stuff